-callback All routines on this list are called whenever the GripAction action routine is invoked.
-The call\data contains all information passed to the action routine.
-A detailed description is given below in the Grip Actions section.

-cursor The image that will be displayed as the pointer cursor whenever it is in this widget.
-The use of this resource is deprecated in favor of cursorcursorName The name of the symbol to use to represent the pointer cursor.
+callback All routines on this list are called whenever the GripAction action rou- tine is invoked.
+The call_data contains all information passed to the action routine.
+A detailed description is given below in the Grip Actions section. colormap The colormap that this widget will use. cursor The image that will be displayed as the pointer cursor whenever it is in this widget.
+The use of this resource is deprecated in favor of cursor-Name . cursorName The name of the symbol to use to represent the pointer cursor.
 This resource will override the cursor resource if both are specified.
-(See destroyCallback All functions on this list are called when this widget is destroyed.

-Name.

-foreground A pixel value which indexes the widget's colormap to derive the color used to flood fill the entire Grip widget.

-insensitiveBorder This pixmap will be tiled into the widget's border if the widget becomes international This is a boolean flag, only settable at widget creation time.
-While not utilized in this widget, it can and should be checked by any subclasses that have behavior that should vary with locale.

-mappedWhenManaged If this resource is True, then the widget's window will automatically be pointerColor A pixel value which indexes the widget's colormap to derive the forepointerColorBackground A pixel value which indexes the widget's colormap to derive the screen The screen on which this widget is displayed.
-This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is y The location of the upper left outside corner of this widget in its parent.
+(See 2.4.1) depth The depth of this widget's window. destroyCallback All functions on this list are called when this widget is destroyed. foreground A pixel value which indexes the widget's colormap to derive the color used to flood fill the entire Grip widget. height width The height and width of this widget in pixels. insensitiveBorder This pixmap will be tiled into the widget's border if the widget becomes insensitive. international This is a boolean flag, only settable at widget creation time.
+While not utilized in this widget, it can and should be checked by any subclasses that have behavior that should vary with locale. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. pointerColor A pixel value which indexes the widget's colormap to derive the fore- ground color of the pointer symbol specified by the cursorName resource. pointerColorBackgrour A pixel value which indexes the widget's colormap to derive the background color of the pointer symbol specified by the cursor-Name resource. screen The screen on which this widget is displayed.
+This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . translations The event bindings associated with this widget. x y The location of the upper left outside corner of this widget in its parent.